 Humans have years or even decades of experience preparing taxes and working with businesses like yours.
 They can find deductions you didn’t even know you qualify for and identify other ways to lower your tax liability.
 Humans understand the nuance and loopholes riddled throughout U.S. tax code—better than software can.

 On top of all that experience, human tax preparers are also more flexible.
-They can adapt to new changes in tax laws, like the massive overhaul that is the 2017 Tax Cuts and Jobs Act.
+They can adapt to new changes in tax laws, like the massive changes that the COVID-19 relief packages brought.
 Even if you’ve filed your own business taxes before—even twenty times before—the rules are different this year.

-The new legislation made big changes to things like the standard deduction and how much pass-through income is taxed.
-Changes that affect everyone from sole proprietors to partnerships to limited liability companies (LLCs).
+The new legislation introduced special treatment for certain small business loans, refundable payroll credits, and payroll tax deferral; changes that affect everyone from sole proprietors to partnerships to limited liability companies (LLCs).

-The new laws don’t just change how much you owe, they can also change the way you maximize your refund.
-Maybe you’re better off taking the standard deduction instead of itemizing this year.
-Maybe incorporating is best for your business now.
+The new laws don’t just change how much you potentially owe, they can also change your overall tax liability.

 A professional tax accountant can parse all the new laws and their implications—and offer you sage advice on the best options for your business moving forward.